FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ### Communications Decency Act, Section 230 (C.D.A., 1996, USA)

+<audio preload="none" controls src="audio/CDA.mp3"></audio>

 This section of of the CDA is very short:

 > No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.

 To someone not well versed in US legal lingo this may be sound like gibberish but it is, in fact, one of the most important pieces of legislation pertaining to operating platforms in the cloud.

 In US legal history the speaker or publisher of certain information is responsible for the information being provided.
 Before the CDA any provider hosting illegal content would be responsible for said content.
 The CDA changed that by shielding providers from liability.
-This included web hosting providers as well as newspapers that had a content section.
+This included web hosting providers as well as newspapers that had a user content section.

 The CDA is not limitless, providers still have to remove infringing content if notified.
 They may also employ moderation proactively.

 ### The fall of Privacy Shield and Standard Contract Clauses (2020, EU-US)

+<audio preload="none" controls src="audio/Privacy%20Shield.mp3"></audio>

-The Privacy Shield agreement (2016) was the successor to the failed International Safe Harbor Privacy Principles framework and is intend to protect the privacy of EU citizens when using US services or their data is transferred to the USA.
+The Privacy Shield agreement (2016) was the successor to the failed International Safe Harbor Privacy Principles framework and was intend to protect the privacy of EU citizens when using US services or their data is transferred to the USA.

 The Privacy Shield has been enhanced in 2017 by the EU–US Umbrella Agreement which fixed many of the issues with the Privacy Shield.

 Unfortunately for cloud users, Privacy Shield has been [invalidated by the CJEU](https://noyb.eu/en/cjeu).
 This decision means that you, as a European cloud user, can no longer *automatically* use a US-governed cloud provider without accepting liability.

+Instead, US data processors have to use one of three standard contract clauses approved by the EU.

 The first SCC is [Decision 2001/497/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32001D0497&from=en) which states that both parties (you as the cloud user, and the cloud provider) are both jointly and severely liable for any data breaches.